Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: MICS-EFS: The proposed, novel method

 \subsubsection{Modeling methodology: convolutional neural network}

-In the IDENAS algorithm, two models are employed.
-One model is responsible for exploring internal dependencies, as discussed in Section \ref{sec:input-output}.
+In the MICS-EFS algorithm, two models are employed.
+One model is responsible for exploring input-output configuration, as discussed in Section \ref{sec:input-output}.
 This model can also be referred to as the IO autoencoder model, whose objective is to optimize the model for any user-defined input-output configuration.
-The learned model itself is capable of interpreting the internal relationships between the input and output, serving as a key component of the IDENAS model.
-The last component is the modeling methodology, which employs a convolutional neural network (CNN).
-This section provides an in-depth explanation of the CNN-based classifier model and introduces a novel evaluation system.
+The second model is the classifier model, which employs a convolutional neural network (CNN).
+This section provides an in-depth explanation of the CNN-based classifier model.

-\textbf{Classifier model} The IDENAS modeling methodology incorporates a component based on a convolutional neural network (CNN).
+\textbf{Classifier model.} The MICS-EFS modeling methodology incorporates a component based on a CNN.
 The choice of CNN is primarily motivated by its wide adoption, superior parameter estimation capabilities, and its ability to process various types of data, including 1D, 2D, and multimodal data.
 Moreover, the utilization of a CNN aligns with the IO autoencoder model, which is also CNN-based.
-For the purposes of the research presented a simple and shallow CNN architecture is employed, prioritizing simplicity and transparency.
+For this research, a simple and shallow CNN architecture is utilized, emphasizing simplicity and transparency.
 It is important to note that this choice can be substituted with any other learning algorithm or even deeper and more complex CNN architectures.
 The goal of this CNN-based component is to perform task-specific classification, which also serves as the termination criterion for the SFS search algorithm discussed in Section \ref{sec:input-output2}.
-The search algorithm continues as long as improvements are achieved, and it stops when no accuracy improvement is observed, aiming to determine the optimal number of input features.
-Once the optimal number is identified, the model undergoes fine-tuning, such as kernel optimization (see Section \ref{sec:evaluationsteps}).
-The final outcome is a classifier model with an optimal parameters, yielding exceptional accuracy.
-The settings, parameters, and hyperparameters of this classifier model are outlined in Section \ref{sec:settings}.
-This classifier model takes both the original data (x) and the data reconstructed by the IO autoencoder as inputs, and the combined inputs enhance the classification performance, as elaborated in the following subsection (new evaluation system).
+The search algorithm continues as long as improvements are achieved, and it stops when no accuracy improvement is observed, aiming to determine the optimal number of input features, if such exists.